razahai/academic/README.md

 ## scripts

-**ai-clean-commit** - strips full name, graduation year, and class period from the bottom of each file
+**ai-clean-commit** - strips full name, graduation year, and class period from the bottom of each file in ai/

-**cv-clean-commit** - replaces ion username with "--" in each file
+**cv-clean-commit** - replaces ion username with "--" in each file in cv/

 ## notes